Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 There are several ways to interrupt unwanted behaviors:

-• Physical Interruption: This can involve gently blocking your dog or removing them from the situation.
+• Physical Interruption: This can involve gently blocking or removing your dog from the situation.
 For example, if your dog is chewing on furniture, you might physically move them away and offer a chew toy instead.

 • Verbal Cues: A firm but calm “Leave it!” or “Off!” can sometimes interrupt unwanted behavior, especially if your dog is well-trained on those commands.